idno/twitter/README.md

 Installation
 ------------

-* Clone this repository into the IndoPlugins folder of your idno installation:<br/>
+* Clone this repository into the IdnoPlugins folder of your idno installation:<br/>
 <code>git clone https://github.com/idno/twitter.git</code>
 * Log into idno and click on Administration.
 * Click "install" next to Twitter.